 This thread starter will be updated if new versions of the workbench appear.
 The main development repository is https://github.com/Zolko-123/FreeCAD_Assembly4

-The basic principle is the one from assembly without solver: FreeCAD's App::Part container serve as basic building blocs, that are inserted into each other using the App::Link interface of realthunder's LinkStage3 branch of FreeCAD.
+The basic principle is the one from assembly without solver: FreeCAD's App::Part container serve as basic building blocs, that are inserted into each other using the App::Link interface introduced with FreeCAD 0.19.

-The particularity of Assembly 4 is that the placement of the inserted (linked) part is done by matching (superimposing) corresponding coordinate systems in the parent assembly and in the linked part: therefore, there must be at least 1 coordinate system in the assembly and 1 in the part.
+The particularity of Assembly 4 is that the placement of the inserted (linked) part is done by matching corresponding coordinate systems in the parent assembly and in the linked part: therefore, there must be at least 1 coordinate system in the assembly and at least 1 in the part.
 There can be many coordinate systems in each, and the user can choose which of these coordinate systems — in the assembly and in the part — shall be used.
-Contrary to some other assemblies, no mathematical solver, no geometrical constraints — planes, axes, parallelism, concentricity — are used.
+Under the hood, for those interested in the technical details, the ExpressionEngine of the Placement property of the App::Link is used to superimpose the Placement of two coordinate systems — one in the assembly and one in the inserted part — which fixes all degrees of freedom of the inserted part.

 Another particularity of Assembly 4 is that there is no difference between a part and an assembly: it's possible to mix datum objects, 2D sketches, 3D geometries and inserted parts at will.
 This feature can prove to be extremely powerful once a user gets used to it.

-You can download the Assembly 4 workbench as a ZIP archive here: it must be extracted and placed in the ~/FreeCAD/Mod directory, where all other workbenches reside.
+Manual install: you can download the Assembly 4 workbench as a ZIP archive here: it must be extracted somewhere, and the Mod_Asm4 subdirectory must be moved to the regular FreeCAD/Mod directory, where all other workbenches reside:

 In order to insert a part in Assembly 4 (and App::Link in general), it needs to be open in FreeCAD.
 It also needs to be saved to disk, because the App::Link framework needs the file's path.
 Unfortunately, it seems that when creating a new part and saving it, the App::Link doesn't "see" the file's path.
 So the surest way to use this workbench is to have files created, saved, closed, and re-opened: this way, the App::Link always sees the files you need.
 The workflow is then the following: